How to vote in Dancing on Ice 2019

 Vote in Dancing on Ice by landline

-You can vote via your landline using the longer ’09’ number, which will be revealed on the show, followed by the two digits that correspond to your chosen celebrity.
+You can vote via your landline using the longer ’09’ number, followed by the two digits that correspond to your chosen celebrity.

 How much does a landline phone vote cost?